 Use the paying-in slips provided by HMRC to pay your VAT at your own bank or building society by cheque.
 Cheques should be payable to ‘HM Revenue and Customs only’ adding your 9-digit VAT registration number.
 This may be found in your VAT online account.

 Clear HMRC Debt – Options available to Directors?
 To avoid personal liability:-

 - Pay debts due to HMRC.

 - Refinance company assets

 - Request a Time to Pay arrangement with HMRC

 Types of Insolvency – Insolvency Options

 Debt Management Plans (DMP)

-A DMP is an agreement between you (Personally) and your creditors when you financially may not be able to pay your debt.
+A DMP is an agreement between you (personally) and your creditors when you financially may not pay your debt.
 It enables you to repay a smaller amount then monthly.
-However, You still have to repay all the original debt, over a longer time.
-This form of debt arrangement scheme helps to pay you tax bill, deal with tax arrears personally and avoids increasing tax debt and bankruptcy for further assistance with a DMP contact Citizens Advice.
-Other help may be given by Tax aid and other debt charity sites when you can’t afford to pay the HMRC.
+However, you still have to repay all the original debt, over a longer time.
+This form of debt arrangement scheme helps pay you tax bill, deal with tax arrears personally and avoids increasing tax debt and bankruptcy for further assistance with a DMP contact Citizens Advice.
+Tax aid may give other help and other debt charity sites when you can’t afford to pay the HMRC.